Visitor Centre Extension

 Central Buildings Redevelopment: learn more about this project

-DEWIS have worked with us on several projects providing architectural services from site inception to fully worked up schemes.
+In the last 7 years DEWIS have worked with CCBC on several projects providing architectural services from site inception to fully worked up schemes.
+In total they have supported the development of 8 schemes.
+All the schemes are unique in the design and developed with an excellent understanding of the varying needs of the individuals who will reside in or access them.
 They have always been professional and engaging in their approach looking to deliver a high-quality product.
-They share our passion for innovation and have been closely involved in our early off site manufactured modular schemes.

 THANK YOU!